-For upflow applications, the filter can be installed on either side of the furnace, the bottom of the furnace or any combination of side and bottom of the furnace.
-See Fig. 18, 19, and 25.
+For upflow side return applications, the Media Cabinet (or field supplied accessory air cleaner) can be installed on the side of the furnace or side and bottom when a bottom plenum is used.
+See Fig. 18 and 24.

-For downflow applications, the filter rack (or field supplied accessory air cleaner) must only be connected to the bottom opening on the furnace.
-See Fig. 19 and 26.
+For downflow applications, the Media Cabinet (or field supplied accessory air cleaner) must only be connected to the bottom opening on the furnace.
+See Fig. 18 and 25.

-For horizontal applications, the filter rack (or field supplied accessory air cleaner) can be connected to the bottom opening on the furnace.
-For side return use in the horizontal position, refer to Fig. 27.
-If both side and bottom openings are used in Fig. 27, each opening used will require a filter.
+For horizontal applications, the Media Cabinet (or field supplied accessory air cleaner) for all models can be connected to the bottom opening on the furnace.
+For side return use in the horizontal position, refer to Fig. 26.
+If both side and bottom openings are used in Fig. 26, each opening used will require a filter.

-A filter rack or any field supplied accessory air cleaner can also be installed in the common return duct prior to entering the return air opening in any orientation.
+The media cabinet (or field supplied accessory air cleaner) can also be installed in the common return duct prior to entering the return air opening in any orientation.

-Refer to the instructions supplied with filter rack or accessory air filter for additional assembly and installation options.
+Refer to the instructions supplied with Media Cabinet or accessory air filter for assembly and other details.